Understanding Input and Output: A practical guide with Math Examples

 Let's start with the most fundamental arithmetic operations:

-These examples illustrate the core concept: a defined operation transforms the input into a specific output.
+These examples illustrate the core concept: a defined operation transforms the input into a specific output And that's really what it comes down to..

 Input-Output with Multiple Inputs and Operations